jofas/blog/content/002-first-time-running/index.md

 It has been almost exclusively weightlifting for me since then, with a few bodyweight exercises and the occasional squash match interspersed.

-Just a few weeks ago then, another friend&mdash;let's call him L, like that dude from Death Note&mdash;stayed over for a couple of weeks.
+A few weeks ago then, another friend&mdash;let's call him L, like that dude from Death Note&mdash;stayed over for a couple of weeks.
 He's a decent amateur endurance athlete and asked me if I'd like to join him on one of his runs.